mathew-fleisch/blog/blog/2021-04-04/tweet-via-github-actions.md

 **Usage**

-Now, when I am done with this blog post, I will run the following code to kick this automation off and automatically tweet the commit message.
+Running the following code triggered the automation to tweet the commit message and a link back to the blog.

 ```
 git add blog